Mahdidrm/Emotion-Recognition-CNN-LIME/README.md

  As a consequence, the CK database has been used for both AU and emotion detection (even though labels for the latter have not been validated), comparison with benchmark algorithms is missing, and use of random subsets of the original database makes meta-analyses difficult.
 To address these and other concerns, we present the Extended Cohn-Kanade (CK+) database.
 The number of sequences is increased by 22% and the number of subjects by 27%.
 The target expression for each sequence is fully FACS coded and emotion labels have been revised and validated.
 In addition to this, non-posed sequences for several types of smiles and their associated metadata have been added.
 We present baseline results using Active Appearance Models (AAMs) and a linear support vector machine (SVM) classifier using a leave-one-out subject cross-validation for both AU and emotion detection for the posed data.
 The emotion and AU labels, along with the extended image data and tracked landmarks will be made available July 2010.

-### Note:
-In our work we converted CSV files to the images.

 ## Main Code
 Import the needed libraries